Mekdes-cyber/Markdown/Tutorial Changes.md

 Congratulations on making it to the last step of this tutorial!
 You now have produced a data file from BMEG and can continue with your analysis.

-You can check out some downstream analysis examples [here](https://bmeg.io/analyze/examples/).
+You can check out some downstream analysis examples <a href="https://bmeg.io/analyze/examples/" target="_blank" >here</a>.

-If you have any questions or need more support, contact us using [Gitter](https://gitter.im/bmeg/).
+If you have any questions or need more support, contact us using <a href="https://gitter.im/bmeg/" target="_blank" >Gitter</a>.
 We will get back to you as soon as possible.